google/kf/docs/kf.dev/content/en/docs/operators/administering-kf/setting-up-a-custom-domain.md

 ## Assign domains to spaces

-After you've set up a custom domain for your cluster, you can assign domains and sub-domains to each space for developers to use.
+You can assign domains and sub-domains to each space for developers to use.
-If you created spaces before setting up a domain, then those spaces will have a placeholder domain.
+If you created spaces before setting up a domain, then those spaces will have Knative Serving's placeholder domain by default.
+If you create spaces after setting up a domain, they will have the Knative Serving default domain you specified.

 Use `kf space` to view the domains assigned to a space: